Gheris-579/EasyZsh/README.md

 - OS: Ubuntu, Debian, Parrot OS, Kali Linux, Pop!_OS.
 - Python: 3.x (the installation script checks this for you).

+## 🛠️ Roadmap (Upcoming Features)

+We are constantly working to make EasyZsh even better.
+Here is what's coming next:

+*   🎨 **Powerlevel10k Integration:** Automatic setup for the most popular and fastest Zsh theme.
+*   📦 **Flatpak & Snap Support:** One-click installation for modern containerized applications.
+*   🐧 **Cross-Distro Compatibility:** Expanding support for Arch Linux (pacman) and Fedora (dnf).

 ## 🤝 Contributing
 Want to add a new banner or a new plugin?
 1. **Fork** the Project